elasticscale/techtalk-resources/talk/talk.md

 - Metrics & logs (CloudWatch, Datadog)
 - Advanced IAAC automation (Terragrunt) or different tools (CloudFormation)
 - Security (WAF, IAM boundaries, secrets management)
-- Team-specific architecture (EKS, S3 pipelines, Kafka)
+- Team-specific architecture (EKS, Kafka)

 These only make sense **in context**, working with a team or during an apprenticeship